magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_toilets-on-the-path.md

 ### Introduction by Ajahn Jayasāro

-The following talk was originally given in the Lao language and translated into Central Thai for Chah’s biography, .
+The following talk was originally given in the Lao language and translated into Central Thai for Luang Por Chah’s biography, *Upalamaṇi*.
 It’s a very powerful talk and why I was particularly keen to include this in the Thai biography and a certain amount of it in the new English version is that nothing quite like it exists in English translation.
 Most of the work that has been done has focused on the meditation and wisdom teachings.
 In fact in daily life at Wat Pah Pong those types of Dhamma talks were really quite infrequent and very much treasured when they were given.
-But the daily kind of instruction and most of the talks were on what we call – monastic regulations, emphasizing the side of practice.
+But the daily kind of instruction and most of the talks were on what we call *korwat* – monastic regulations, emphasizing the sīla side of practice.

 Part of that probably has to do with the fact that forest monasteries, particularly Ajahn Chah monasteries twenty years ago, were of a very